Nurture.... Flourish.... Succeed:

 A loving family of learners on a journey to be the best we can be.

-This policy is a statement of principles, aims and strategies for promoting positive behaviour at Bridgerule C of E Primary School We believe that a community - staff, parents, governors and the wider community - is important in promoting good behaviour and developing positive attitudes and responsibilities.
-We ensure that all stakeholders are made fully aware of our positive behaviour management system and behavioural flow charts through newsletters, assemblies, discussions, half-termly Ethos Committee meetings and on our school website.
+Our Positive Behaviour and Anti Bullying Policy is a statement based on Bridgerule Relational Based Behaviour Principles, communicating aims and strategies for promoting positive behaviour at Bridgerule C of E Primary School We believe that our community - staff, parents, governors and the wider community - is important in promoting good behaviour and developing positive attitudes and responsibilities.
+We ensure that all stakeholders are made fully aware of our positive behaviour support system and class behavioural flow charts through newsletters, assemblies, discussions, half-termly Ethos Committee meetings and on our school website.

 We believe that all children should treat one another with respect, care and love.
 They should think about their actions within our school, community and families and act in good faith at all times.
 Children are encouraged to use our School Values to support their decisions and resulting behaviour:

 Everybody works and learns best in an atmosphere of order, respect and consistency.
 We are all entitled to be treated fairly and with dignity, with the knowledge that if we have difficulties we will be well supported to make positive changes.
 Children have a right to learn in a supportive, caring and safe environment.

 Our Behaviour Policy is rooted in Christian principles with love for neighbour and family values at its core.

 It is important to remember that all children are different; different incidents require different responses and so a general approach needs to be followed.
 Consistency across the school is crucial but is not about a ‘one size fits all’ single response for a particular situation.

 We will make reasonable adjustments to consequences to meet the needs of the individual child.

 All Classrooms will have agreed flowcharts of 'Yes Please' and 'No Thank you' behaviours as a reminder in the classroom for both rewards and sanctions.